Knitschi/CMakeProjectFramework/Sources/documentation/WorkingWithACPFProject.rst

 of the project.
 There is a set of files that are in every CPF project.

 - <b><code>CMakeLists.txt</code>:</b> The root \c CMakeLists.txt file creates the CI-project.
 This is the *host* project that contains the package projects that are created by the packages \c CMakeLists.txt files.
 The CPF dependencies are pulled in by including
   \ref cpfInitModule "cpfInit.cmake".
 The Packages are added by calling the \ref cpfAddPackages function.
 Both are provided by the \ref CPFCMake package.

 - <b><code>packages.cmake</code>:</b> This file defines a CMake variable that holds a list of package names that are \c OWNED by this
   CI-project or are \c EXTERNAL packages. *Owned* means, that the CI-job that builds this repository is responsible for verifying that all automated checks for the package pass before it is marked with a version tag.
 More information about package ownership can be found \ref PackageOwnership "here".

 - <b><code>CIBuildConfigurations</code>:</b> This directory provides the CI job with information about the project configurations that should be build by the CI job.
 These configurations are defined in files like \c VS.config.cmake which contain a set of CMake cache variables.
 More information about the config file mechanism can be found \ref ConfigurationStep "here".

 - <b><code>CIBuildConfigurations/cpfCiBuildConfigurations.json</code>:</b> A file that contains a list of configurations that are build by the projects CI job.
 This is only needed if the infrastructure provided by \ref CPFMachines is used.

 - <b><code>APackage</code>:</b> A directory that contains a package.
 The name of the package directory can be chosen by the user.
   It also defines the name of the main library, executable or custom target that is created by this package.
   A CPF project can have multiple package directories.
   The package directory contains all source files that belong to the package.
 These can hold the production code, test code or the package documentation.
 The package directory must contain a \c CMakeLists.txt file that calls the
   \ref cpfInitPackageProject and one of the \c cpfAdd<X>Package functions.
 The directory structure within the package directory can be chosen freely.
   The relative directories of source files must be prepended when adding the files to the packages \c CMakeLists.txt file.

-\subsubsection ConfigurationDirectory The Configuration directory
+The Configuration directory
+"""""""""""""""""""""""""""

 The *Configuration* directory contains CMake files that define the locally used configurations of the project.
 This directory is generated by calling the \c 1_Configure.py script in the \ref ConfigurationStep "configuration step".
 This directory is used to keep manually created project configurations out of the potentially short lived *Generated* directory.

-\subsubsection GeneratedDirectory The Generated directory
+The Generated directory
+"""""""""""""""""""""""

 The *Generated* directory contains all files that are generated by the \ref GenerateStep "generate-" and \ref BuildStep "build step".
 All contents of that directory can be deleted without loosing any manual work.